rodages/Project-2-Whats-My-Footprint/README.md

 ## <a name='improvements'>Future Improvements</a>
-- Improve visualization on bar component @`Farm Item`.
+- Improve visualisation on bar component @`Farm Item`.
-- Save current basket items to localStorage if application does not have users, or database if one exists.
+- Save current basket items to localStorage if the application does not have users, or database if one exists.

 ## <a name='learnings'>Key Learnings</a>